Recap of the Sustainable Development Goals

-“The SDGs allow us to more easily analyse the policies, practices and performance of the companies we invest in through our SRI funds.
-It also helps us categorise companies and the products and services they offer according to a universally accepted standard for contribution to sustainable development,” says Hans Stegeman Head of Triodos Research, who make the sustainability selection for the Triodos SRI funds.
+“The SDGs allow us to more easily analyse the policies, practices and performance of the companies we invest in through our Impact Equities and Bond funds.
+It also helps us categorise companies and the products and services they offer according to a universally accepted standard for contribution to sustainable development,” says Hans Stegeman Head of Triodos Research, who make the sustainability selection for the Triodos Impact Equities and Bond funds.

 The SDGs are also helping Triodos Research to refine the themes and topics it assesses when screening companies for potential investment.
 “Whilst our methodology has always correlated to the topics addressed by the SDGs, the targets underlying each goal can help us to further prioritise our criteria and enable us to realise their achievement,” according to Stegeman.

 Looking at Triodos’ sustainable investment universe, several companies are already making great inroads in their contributions.

 SDG 3: Good health and wellbeing

 Universal health coverage, including access to essential health care services for all, is one of SDG 3’s targets.
 Triodos Pioneer Impact Fund contributes toward the achievement of this target by investing in companies whose activities contribute to realising a healthy lifestyle.
 A good example is Teladoc, a telehealth company that uses telephone and videoconferencing technology to provide on-demand remote medical care.
 The services are provided in the US and are available 24 hours a day, 7 days a week.
 The platform improves the accessibility of healthcare by being available whenever and wherever the patient chooses.